Using Cron to Schedule Tasks for Certain Times or Intervals

 @hourly /opt/bin/job >/dev/null 2>&1

-crontab.guru has a large number of Cron job examples.
-Below are some quick
+The site crontab.guru has a large number of Cron job examples.
+The following are some quick

 crontab entries to get you started.